01 of 09

-- Inexpensive Bristle Paint Brush.
-Choose one with bristles the correct color for your project.
+- Inexpensive bristle paintbrush: Choose one with bristles with the correct color for your project.

-- Craft Stick or 1/8 inch thick Craft Wood.
-I used a piece of an ice cream bar stick as the wood is harder than most craft basswood.
+- Craft stick or 1/8 inch thick craft wood: You can use a piece of an ice cream bar stick as the wood is harder than most craft basswood.
 Basswood and jelutong work well, but balsa wood is too soft to use for this project.
-If you want to make scale hairbrushes using this technique, use scraps of mahogany, pear, or other hardwoods....
+If you want to make scale hairbrushes using this technique, use scraps of mahogany, pear, or other hardwoods.
 You can also use cured polymer clay or sheet plastic (plexiglass or colored plastic).

-- Dowel or Skewer for the broom handle.
+- Dowel or skewer: This will be for the broom handle.

-- Miniature Drill or Pin Vise to drill holes for the handle and bristles.
+- Miniature drill: Use a miniature drill or a pin vise to drill holes for the handle and bristles.

-- Fine Pin to apply glue to the bristle holes.
+- Fine pin: You will use this to apply glue to the bristle holes.

 03 of 09

-Cut the Top for the Scale Broom or Brush - Cut a piece of a craft stick, basswood or jelutong to the right size for a scale broom.
-Most stable brooms are 16 or 24 inches wide, so I cut a piece of craft stick 1 1/4 inches long for my broom.
+- Cut the top for the scale broom or brush: Cut a piece of a craft stick, basswood or jelutong to the right size for a scale broom.
+Most stable brooms are 16 or 24 inches wide, so we cut a piece of craft stick 1 1/4 inches long for our broom.
 For a dandy brush for a model horse, cut the wood to 3/4 of an inch long and shape it similar to a peanut (groundnut).
-For the broom, the wood was a bit less than 1/2 inch wide, and I sanded the corners to round them a bit.
+For the broom, the wood was a bit less than 1/2 inch wide, and we sanded the corners to round them a bit.

 04 of 09

-Mark the Hole for the Broom Handle - Turn your broom top over to the top side and mark the hole for the broom handle in at least 1/8 inch from the outer edge and lined up with the center (wide) of the broom top.
+Turn your broom top over to the top side and mark the hole for the broom handle in at least 1/8 inch from the outer edge and lined up with the center (wide) of the broom top.
 Hold your drill at an angle close to 40 degrees (or the angle you want your handle to come off of the top of the broom) and use a drill bit just a bit smaller than your broom handle dowel or skewer, to drill through the top of the broom at an angle.
-You can see the angle the hole comes... through the broom top in the photo above.
+You can see the angle the hole comes through the broom top in the photo above.
 Drill the hole completely through the top of the broom.

 Your broom top should be securely braced on your work desk when you drill it, not held against the drill as you see in the photo.
 The photo is just to show you the angle the drill comes through the broom top.Continue to 5 of 9 below.